JsBergbau/MiTemperature2/README.md

 sudo setcap cap_net_raw,cap_net_admin+eip $(eval readlink -f `which python3`)
 ```
 After a Python upgrade, you have to redo the above step.

-## Supported sensors

-This script was originally made to support LYWSD03MMC devices running Xiaomi firmware but support for other hardware and firmware was added later.

-Passive mode (recommended) device support: LYWSD03MMC, MHO-C401, CGG1-M, CGGDK2
-Normal (active connection) device support: LYWSD03MMC

-Qingping format advertisements are supported so it's possible this script also support advertisements sent by other types of Qingping CGG* devices but this is not tested.
-CGG1-M (Mijia version) devices can also run custom ATC firmware by pvvx.
-Then they behave exactly the same as LYWSD03MMCs running custom firmware.
-Qingping sensors only send Qingping format advertisements when running the original Qingping firmware.

 ## Usage